arnochauveau/cypress-workshop/README.md

 Try fully testing the application's features.
 Make a seperate `.spec.js` file per feature.

-You should fully test the happy paths of the following features:
+You should fully test at least the happy paths of the following features:

 - login
 - registration